 In the debate around the cashless society, it is often argued that a fully digitalized world would leave a great part of the population behind, from the elderly that are not used to e-transactions to the unbanked people, who have no access to banking services.

 According to the 2014 Global Findex, 38% of the worldwide population is unbanked, representing about 2 billion individuals.
 Experts worry that the current push toward cashless might have prejudicial consequences for these consumers, who are already deprived of a wide range of services, starting with online shopping.
 Furthermore, various European countries have already taken further steps to reduce the use of See Banknote paper.
-From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
-More and an increasing number of retailers now refuse Money in physical form such as banknotes and coins. payments, making unbanked people’s life ever more difficult.
-As a result, specialists of the A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. industry are wondering whether a M-Pesa-like system could be the answer to these consumers not wishing or allowed to use e-payments.
+More From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More and an increasing number of retailers now refuse Money in physical form such as banknotes and coins.
+More payments, making unbanked people’s life ever more difficult.
+As a result, specialists of the A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More industry are wondering whether a M-Pesa-like system could be the answer to these consumers not wishing or allowed to use e-payments.

 M-Pesa is a mobile money service allowing its users to deposit, withdraw and transfer cash via text messages on a mobile phone.
 The program was launched in 2007 by Safaricom and Vodacom firstly in Kenya and Tanzania – where the program is extremely popular – and was since expanded to Afghanistan, South Africa and India and more recently to Romania and Albania.
 The service allows its users to deposit money into an account stored on their cell phones and to send balances using PIN-secured SMS to other users, including participating retailers which act as banking agents.
 Money transfers can be redeemed for cash instantly.